samgwolfe12/Tremendous-Trio/milestone3.md

 - 3
 - Wireframe:

-User Story: As an instructor, I want to post a video with captions on eLc because I want all my students to have access to it.
-- 1
-- Wireframe:
-- 2
-- Wireframe:
-- 3
-- Wireframe:

 User Story: As a college student, I want to record and upload a video for my homework submission because the assignment requires it.
 - 1